c-st/auto_areas/README.md

 Features:

-- auto-discovery based on area config.
-No configuration necessary
+- Auto-discovery based on area config.
+No configuration necessary.
+- Detect presence in an area based on multiple sensors (device classes: motion, occupancy, presence).
-- turn lights on/off based on presence in an area
+- Automatically turn lights on/off based on presence in an area.

 ## Configuration